Everything You Need to Know About Hidradenitis Suppurativa (HS)

 The most common treatment is a topical cleansing agent like antibacterial soap, shampoos to reduce scalp inflammation, and topical antiseptics.
 Use these products once or twice a day as recommended by your dermatologist.
 It’s also a good idea to use a warm compress or hot bath for at least ten minutes to open your pores.

 When you dress, stick to loose-fitting clothing to prevent rubbing.
-As you can, try to maintain a healthy weight–boils are more likely to occur in areas where the skin rubs together, and being overweight often means more areas for skin friction.
+As you can, try to maintain a healthy weight–lesions are more likely to occur in areas where the skin rubs together, and being overweight often means more areas for skin friction.

 It’s also a good idea to do your skin some favors and do your homework on foods to promote skin health and reduce inflammation.
 If you have dry skin, especially in winter, it should be managed just as proactively as oily skin–dryness means insufficient oil in the skin, which leads your skin to produce oil faster and can aggravate symptoms of HS.